 On 26 March 2013 the Government passed the Mobile Homes Act 2013 (MHA 2013) which is designed to give greater protection to occupiers of residential caravan and mobile homes.
-Further information can be found at the GOV.UK-Park Homes
+Further information can be found in the Links section.

 Changes to the sale/gifting of park homes and site rules

 From 26 May 2013 this legislation introduced changes to the sale/gifting of park homes and amendments to existing implied terms relating to the annual pitch fee review procedure on parks.
 In addition to this it is intended that existing site rules will eventually be replaced with new site rules to be deposited with the Local Authority.

 Changes to licensing and the introduction of licence fees

 The MHA 2013 has introduced some important changes to park home site licensing on 1 April 2014.
 These changes include the ability for Local Authorities to charge site owners a fee for applying for a site licence, for amendments or transfers of existing licences, and for an annual fee for existing site licences.
 Failure to pay the annual fee may eventually lead to the site licence being revoked.

 Changes to the enforcement of site licence breaches

 From 1 April 2014 Local Authorities will be able to serve compliance notices on site owners where site licence conditions are breached.
 These notices will set out what the site owner needs to do to correct the breaches and the timescales, and the notice will attract a fee.
 Failure to comply with the notice would be a criminal offence.